W0799009/TarangsBookStore/TarangsBookStore/README.txt

 Created ICoverTypeRepository in IRepositories.
 Changed the content in both files and save the changes.
 Added the CoverType in UnitOfWork amdIUnitOfWorlk.

+Adde the CoverType in the nav bar.
+Added the new controller in the Controller folder and nemed it CoverType. made all changes in CoverType controller.cs file.
+ Created the razor page of index.